SlothfulDreams/SlothusSeeker/README.md

 ## Filtering Logic

+**Date Filtering:**
+- Use `/set_start_date <days_back>` to only scrape internships posted after a certain date
+- Prevents flooding channels with old/expired internships on first run
+- Recommended: Set to 30-60 days for a good balance
+- If not set, bot will scrape all internships (11,000+!)

 **Summer Channel:**
 - Receives internships with "Summer" in the term field
 - Examples: Summer 2026, Summer 2027